g60madman/ASIAIRPRO/SetupUbuntuINDI.md

 ```

 ### Install PigPiod / ASI Power (skip this step if you do not have the ASIAIR PRO) KenS from CN created this package.
-It's still in beta but does work!
 ```
 sudo apt -y install pigpio-tools